shoaib-iqbal/web-twilio-sparky/README.md

 API_KEY="Your API Key"
 API_SECRET="Your API Secret"
 ```
-To facilitate the setup, we have provided the file `.env_config.example`
+To facilitate the setup, we have provided a file named `.env_config.example`

 Please fill in the afore mentioned values (you get them from your Twilio account as outlined above) and rename the file to `.env_config` (that file has already been added to the .gitignore).